EXPRESSIVE ARTS FOCUSING

 ExAF: A Multiplicity of Therapeutic Understandings for Best Practice

-The use is defined by crossing, a concept introduced by Eugene Gendlin.
-Crossing brings out the very unique kind of More of all therapeutic methods being put into action during session
+Our understanding of 'integrative' is defined by crossing, a concept introduced by Eugene Gendlin.
+Crossing brings out the very unique kind of More of all therapeutic methods that are put into action during the session

-The moment of crossing cannot be induced by the therapist by will but comes from the living body of the client actualizing its felt knowing
+The moment of crossing cannot be willfully induced by the therapist but comes from the client's living body as it actualizes its felt knowing (term by Dr. Rappaport).
+The choice of methods to be crossed is determined by this way of knowing, moment-to-moment and in each session anew

-The body sense (both of client and therapist) provides information of what is needed next.
-It tells about therapeutic co-creation completion and indicates coherent methods that have the potential to forward the therapeutic situation as a whole
+The body sense (very often of both client and therapist) provides information about what is needed next.
+It tells about the quality of the therapeutic co-creative interaction, and it shows coherent ways for the therapeutic situation to be moved forward as a whole

-Crossing is like mixing colors: A new color tone is created freshly.
-It has not been there before.
-It contains a More of all the colors being mixed in
+In artistic terms, crossing is like mixing colors: A new hue is created.
+It did not exist before.
+It contains a More of all the colors that have been mixed in

 Experiential Understandings: Focusing